-Skeleton flower is a somewhat unusual woodland perennial in the same family as the mayapple.
-Large, umbrella-like leaves cover the crown of the plant, making for an attractive ground cover when the plant colonizes the shady areas beneath trees.
-But there is one unique effect that makes the skeleton flower a true conversation piece: In June or July, skeleton flower produces tiny white flowers that are initially ordinary, but then turn colorless and clear as glass when touched by rain.
+Skeleton flower is a somewhat unusual woodland perennial in the same family as the mayapple and southern Pixie Umbrella (Podophyllum cymosum).
+Large, umbrella-like leaves cover the crown of the plant, making for an attractive ground cover as the plant colonizes shady areas beneath trees.
+But there is one unique quality that makes the skeleton flower a true conversation piece: In June or July, skeleton flower produces tiny white flowers that are initially ordinary, but turn colorless and clear as glass when wet.

 This happens because the petals of the skeleton flower are so thin that they become transparent except for the intricate skeleton-like veining.
 As the flowers dry up, they turn a faded white.
-In early autumn, the reddish seed stalks develop clusters of bright blue berries, also quite an eye-catcher.
+In early autumn, the reddish seed stalks develop clusters of eye-catching bright blue berries.

 Skeleton flower is a slow-growing species that is normally planted in early spring or early fall.
 It can take years to grow into a small colony, but once established, it is a long-lived plant.

 |Common Name||Skeleton flower, umbrella leaf, Asian umbrella leaf|